-We’ve tested and love this filter for international travel, when you may want to filter all tap water before drinking.
-In this case, it works wonderfully as a constant companion to keep you hydrated anywhere.
+We’ve tested this filter abroad and love it for international travel.
+It’s ideal for when you may want to filter all tap water before drinking, and it works wonderfully as a constant companion to keep you hydrated on the go.

 What customers said: Users like its really fast flow rate of 5 L per minute (under 30 seconds to get clean water).
 The top complaint is its size (though it’s not any bulkier than a Nalgene).
 Also, the replacement cartridges are expensive and need to be replaced every 250 L.

-This is your best bet for a budget option.
-The LifeStraw bottle uses the same type of hollow-fiber filter as the original LifeStraw but is seamlessly incorporated into a BPA-free plastic bottle.
+This is your best bet for a budget filter bottle.
+The LifeStraw Go Filter Bottle ($40) uses the same type of hollow-fiber filter as the original LifeStraw but seamlessly incorporates it into a BPA-free plastic bottle.
 The 22-ounce bottle filters down to 0.2 microns and is a good alternative option to the straw if you won’t be near water sources as frequently.

-What customers said: Similar to the original LifeStraw, customers love that this bottle is easier to use — even easier than just the straw, as the bottle provides a way to carry and store water when you aren’t near a source.
+What customers said: Similar to the original LifeStraw, customers love that this bottle is easy to use.
+It’s even easier than just the straw, as the bottle provides a way to carry and store water when you aren’t near a source.
 Users also love the price point.
-Other pros: It’s reliable and also works for day-to-day use.

-The CrazyCap bottle ($65-70) uses UVC light to filter water, and even took home an Innovation award at the Outdoor Retailer trade show, and initial reviewers like the bottle’s design and the great-tasting water on output.
+The CrazyCap bottle ($65-70) uses UVC light to filter water, and even took home an Innovation Award at the 2020 Outdoor Retailer trade show.
+Initial reviewers like the bottle’s design and the great-tasting water on output.

 The 17-ounce purifier bottle is well-suited for those who travel often and want clean water but don’t want to pack filters or treatment tablets in their luggage.
 We also love that unlike plastic, this stainless steel bottle is insulated and keeps water colder for longer.

-What customers said: The UVC light not only protects against viruses and bacteria, but it also sterilizes the bottle (also referred to as self-cleaning) and can be used to sterilize other surfaces.
+What customers said: The UVC light not only protects against viruses and bacteria, but it also sterilizes the bottle (referred to as self-cleaning) and can be used to sterilize other surfaces.
 Its rechargeable nature is awesome.

-While RapidPure is a newer brand, its bottle made our list due to its construction and convenience.
-The RapidPure Bottle is a purifier, meaning it protects against viruses, protozoa, and bacteria, making it suitable for travel virtually anywhere.
+While RapidPure is a newer brand, this bottle made our list due to its construction and convenience.
+The RapidPure Purifier+ Bottle ($49) is a purifier, meaning it protects against viruses, protozoa, and bacteria, making it suitable for travel virtually anywhere.

-The bottle uses replaceable cartridges with both activated carbon and electroadsorption technology to filter out particles 100 times smaller than the standard 0.2 microns.
+The bottle uses replaceable cartridges with both activated carbon and electroabsorption technology to filter out particles 100 times smaller than the standard 0.2 microns.

 What customers said: It protects against everything, has a great flow rate, and customers like that it’s easy to use.
-But the extra $17 each for replacement cartridge makes it a pricier choice.
+But the extra $17 for each replacement cartridge makes it a pricier choice.
 And we found the plastic cap and shape — especially the base — a bit bulky.